BookOfTom/Book/introduction.md

 **Length: **72 hours

-**Locations****: **An accessible space that can safely house a three day makeathon that involves modern manufacturing tools.
+**Locations: **An accessible space that can safely house a three day makeathon that involves modern manufacturing tools.
 We recommend steering clear of carpeted spaces.

 **Choosing a date:** Set aside a minimum of 3-4 months for planning from the date you sign the 1st licensing agreement.